Chinese Evergreen Leaf Curl — Temperature, Water Stress, or Pests

 Symptoms

-• the pointed leaf blades cupping or rolling inward toward the center vein
+- the pointed leaf blades cupping or rolling inward toward the center vein rather than lying flat

-• curling most pronounced in newer, recently emerged leaves
+- curling most pronounced in newer, recently emerged leaves rather than spread evenly across the whole plant

-• in cold cases, the curl is often accompanied by a slightly different texture or discoloration
+- in cold-related cases, the curl paired with a slightly greasy texture or grey-black discoloration on the affected area

-• in underwatering cases, the petioles also go limp and the soil is dry
+- in underwatering cases, curling paired with petioles going limp and soil that is dry throughout

-• in thrips cases, the curl is in new leaves specifically, often accompanied by silver streaking at the leaf base
+- in thrips cases, curl confined to new leaves specifically, often with silver or bronze streaking near the leaf base

 Causes